tensorflow/tensorflow/g3doc/Canonicalization.md

     canonicalize "x + x" into "x * 2", because this reduces the number of uses of x by one.

+*   It is always good to eliminate operations entirely when possible, e.g. by folding known identities (like "x + 0 = x").

 ## Globally Applied Rules

 These transformation are applied to all levels of IR:

+*   Elimination of instructions that have no side effects and have no uses.

 *   Constant folding - e.g. "(addi 1, 2)" to "3".
 Constand folding hooks are
     specified by operations.